Call on Turkey to End Media Censorship

 Consequently, an atmosphere of fear and self-censorship prevails among Turkey's journalists.
-In one prominent case, authorities detained Soner Yalçin, owner of the critical Oda TV, and several of his colleagues.
-Nearly two years later, he continues to sit in an isolated cell while the legal proceedings drag on without end.
+In one prominent case, authorities jailed Soner Yalçin, owner of the critical Oda TV, and several of his colleagues for two years before they were released pending trial.

 Dear Prime Minister Recep Tayyip Erdoğan:

 As a regional model for democracy, your government should neither condone nor facilitate the suppression of free expression.

 The world watched as your government imprisoned Soner Yalçin and several of his colleagues in February 2011, adding to the growing list of incarcerated journalists in Turkey's prisons.
 Then, in 2013 when huge protests erupted in Istanbul against the destruction of Gezi Park, a prominent news channel was broadcasting a nature documentary about penguins rather than covering the protests.
 Journalists lost their jobs for displeasing the authorities.
 Critical media outlets were taken over and their editorial line changed to a more compliant one.

 Now, through a hastily passed amendment to your country's Internet Act, social media feeds are being bent to the government's favor.